ibm-build-lab/terraform-ibm-cloud-pak/examples/README.md

 - `variables.tf`: contains all the input parameters.
 The input parameters are explained below but you can get additional information about them in the README of each Cloud Pak directory.
 - `outputs.tf`: contains all the output parameters.
 The output parameters are explained below but you can get additional information about them in the README of each Cloud Pak directory.
 - `terraform.tfvars`: although the `variables.tf` defines the input variables and the default values, the `terraform.tfvars` also contains default values to access and modify.
 If you'd like to customize your resources try to modify the values in this file first.
-- `workspace.tmpl.json`: this is a template file used by the `terraform/Schematics.mk` makefile to generate the `workspace.json` file which is used to create the IBM Cloud Schematics workspace.
-The template contains, among other data, the URL of the repository where the Terraform is located and the input parameters with default values.
-The generated JSON file contains the entitlement key.
-This file is not included in the repo and is ignored by GitHub (listed it in the `.gitignore` file).
-- `Makefile`: most of the Makefile logic is located in the `terraform/` makefiles (`Makefile` and `*.mk` files) however some specific actions for the Cloud Pak are required, for example, the Cloud Pak validations.
-All these specific actions are in this `Makefile`.

 The Input and Output parameters, as well as basic validations and uninstall process can be found in the README of each component, refer to the following links below: